ali161997/task-manager-api/README.md

 task manager API is for recording tasks to accomplish, when accomplishing you can refer update it as completed

-that project have been built with NodeJS/Express server framwork and MongoDB database
+this project has been built with NodeJS/Express server framwork and MongoDB database

 Hosted to domain
 https://hashem-task-manager.herokuapp.com